 In recognition of these qualities, the Charles Luttman Scholarship is awarded annually to a student who is following a post-secondary degree or diploma course recognized by the Institute.
 The course shall be related in a clear way to the ‘flight’ aspects of aerospace studies.
 The student shall have demonstrated outstanding qualities of leadership and involvement in any area of student affairs, and excellence in communication and organizational skills.

-To be eligible for the Charles Luttman Scholarship, the nominee must be entering the next-to-last year of undergraduate studies in the year he or she receives the scholarship, be a Canadian citizen, and be a student member in good standing of CASI.
+To be eligible for the Charles Luttman Scholarship, the nominee must be in the next-to-last year of undergraduate studies in the year he or she receives the scholarship, be a Canadian citizen, and be a student member in good standing of CASI.

 The Award has a monetary value of $3,000.00 as determined by CASI Council.

 General – Nominee must be a Canadian citizen and a student member in good standing of CASI.

 Student must be entering the next-to-last year of undergraduate studies in the year the student receives the scholarship.